jcjc2019/AddressGenerator/README.md

 ## Overview

-An address generator that randomly selects and generates a given number of addresses from an US state.
-Data comes from Kaggle's US-West open address.
+An address generator that randomly selects and generates a given number of addresses from one of the 13 US state in the West.
+All data comes from [https://www.kaggle.com/openaddresses/openaddresses-us-west](https://www.kaggle.com/openaddresses/openaddresses-us-west).
 This is a desktop app made via Python and Tkinter.

 ## Current Features